The Importance of Attention to Detail: How to Identify Meticulous Candidates

 Detail-oriented employees possess the invaluable ability to notice the little things that can significantly impact your bottom line.
 Attention to detail serves as a predictor of essential on-the-job skills: focus, organisation, conscientiousness, and observation.
 Regardless of how you evaluate your candidates' attention to detail, it is a critical skill to consider when making hiring decisions.

-About the Author
+About the Author:

-Christopher Apps is an Organisational Psychologist and the owner of Fermion.
-He stays updated on the latest psychology research and shares evidence-based insights.
-The focus of Fermion is "Psychometric Testing for Recruitment" and “Recruitment to Retention: How to Select Good Staff & Keep Them”.
-If you would like to learn about psychometric testing for recruitment or how to select good staff and keep them, please feel free to contact us at Fermion.
+The focus of Fermion is "Psychometric Testing for Recruitment" and "Recruitment to Retention: How to select good staff and keep them".
+If you would like to learn how to select good staff and keep them, please feel free to contact us at Fermion.

 “Learn from the mistakes of others.
 You can’t live long enough to make them all yourself.”